Regan Grace: Racing 92

 Grace signed for Top 14 side Racing 92 in 2022, but was ruled out with a significant achilles injury.
 While recovering, Grace suffered a recurrence of the same achilles injury.

 Bath

 Grace was released by Racing 92, and in November 2023 linked up with Premiership team Bath to continue his rehab.
 Grace signed a short-term contract with Bath on 16 February 2024, and made his debut on 9 March 2024, in a friendly against Gloucester.
 On 24 April 2024, Grace signed with Bath for the 2024–25 Premiership season.
 Grace made his Bath debut on 23 November 2024 in a Premiership Cup fixture against Bedford Blues.
 He made his European debut against Benetton on 15 December 2024.

 Cardiff

 On 6 January 2025, Grace joined Cardiff on a six-month contract.
 He made his debut on 10 January 2025 in the Challenge Cup against USA Perpignan.

 Grace was released by Cardiff at the end of the season.

+Sale

+On 21 November 2025 it was reported that he would turn out for a trial match for Sale Sharks v Bath.